The Motion is Cary Granted

 And also it turns super skinny to

-If I were to rule in your favor, I love it when it turns super skinny to go through alleys that's great
+go through alleys.
+If I were to rule in your favor, I love it when it turns super skinny to go through alleys.

-you lean forward into the engine and all of a sudden you're in a super skinny version of your car so you can go through alleys yeah should be standard don't know why it isn't if i were to rule in your favor nikki what would you have me rule um that
+You lean forward into the engine and all of a sudden you're in a super skinny version of your car.
+So you can go through alleys.

 I can wait.